 Highly customizable

-Malicious URL redirects can serve as educational materials by informing users what they have just avoided.
-Additionally, not only malicious websites can be blocked with DNS firewalls - this applies to all websites.
-Social media or streaming media websites can also be blocked.
-This makes it a much more versatile tool for controlling user traffic flows within DNS infrastructure.
+Malicious URL redirects can serve as educational tools.
+They inform users about threats they just avoided.
+Also, DNS firewalls can block more than just malicious websites.
+Any website category can be blocked if needed.
+This includes social media or streaming sites.
+This makes it a versatile tool for controlling user activity within the domain name system infrastructure.

 Low maintenance